rech/abacus/README.md

 ## Roadmap

 This roadmap gives some insight into what's next for the project.
-We'd like to spend more time working on this project and get Abacus to version 1.2.x; if this is something you'd like to see happen too please show your support for the project by giving it a Github star.
+We'd like to spend more time working on this project and get Abacus to version 1.2.x; if this is something you'd like to see happen too please show your support for the project by giving it a Github star and let us know on [Gitter][chat].

 #### Version 0.9.x [COMPLETE]

+MVP release.

 - [x] Full support for `float` and `double`.
 - [x] Full test coverage.